metasmile/PropertyKit/README.md

 - PropertyDefaults - for UserDefaults
 - PropertyWatchable - for NSKeyValueObservation
+- ~

 ## PropertyDefaults

-The simplest, but reliable way to manage UserDefaults, PropertyKit binds value and type from Swift property to  UserDefaults keys and values automatically.
+The simplest, but reliable way to manage UserDefaults, PropertyDefaults binds value and type from Swift property to  UserDefaults keys and values automatically.
 And it helps to avoid unsafe String key use.

 - [x] Swift 4 Codable Support
 - [x] Key-Value-Type-Safety, no String literal use.